The top 10 fried chicken sandwiches in Toronto

 Toronto loves its Nashville hot chicken and thanks to this joint, cravings can be fulfilled in the Junction.
 If you want to skip on the platter, opt for the sandwich, which is served on Texas toast. chicken is topped with lettuce, pickles and buttermilk ranch.

 It's all about sandwiches at this Parkdale spot and you don't want to miss their fried chicken rendition, where a massive piece of chicken gets deep fried and topped with a spicy slaw and bread and butter pickles.

 The bar in Toronto's Entertainment District is home to Toyko Hot Fried Chicken.
 Just make your way to the fourth floor and sink your teeth into their fusion take on Nashville hot chicken.

 All three of the locations of this popular sandwich joint crank out fried chicken sandwiches galore.
 Order it parmesan-style with tomato sauce and cheese on a garlic bread bun or opt for the OG with hot sauce, lettuce, pickles and ranch dressing.

 The Sticky-Icky is the sandwich to get at this mini-chain with three locations in the city.
 It's a boneless fried chicken thigh with maple garlic, pickles and dirty aioli.

 This Bloorcourt bar is home to more than drinks.
 Inside, Five Points Hot Chicken cooks up Nashville hot chicken served both open face and sandwich-style.

 The fried chicken and arugula sandwich here comes covered in honey and buttermilk ranch sauces.
 Find it at both their Junction Triangle and Assembly Food Hall locations.

-Hector Vasquez at PG Clucks.
+Hector Vasquez at Union Chicken.
 With files from Liora Ipsum and Jaclyn Skrobacky.